 And finally, if you are bringing parcels across the border that aren’t yours, be sure to know their contents and value as you are responsible for anything that is in your possession.

-NEXUS members benefit from expedited security screening lines in pre-clearance areas at major Canadian airports and dedicated lines at over 100 participating U.S. airports for domestic, trans-border and select international flights.
-All NEXUS members also receive the U.S. Trusted Traveler Global Entry (GE) program privileges, including use of GE kiosks when entering the U.S from anywhere in the world.
-For more information, go to the About Global Entry page.
+NEXUS members also receive U.S. Trusted Traveler Global Entry (GE) program privileges, including use of GE kiosks when entering the U.S from anywhere in the world.

 Border wait times

 Every year, millions of Canadian citizens and visitors travel across the Canada–U.S. border.
 If you are prepared and know what to expect, your border crossing will be a better experience.
 Make your wait at the border as short as possible by checking the Border wait times table, which is updated hourly and displays wait times for reaching a primary inspection booth at 26 of our busiest land border crossings.

 Download the CanBorder – Border Wait Time app on your smartphone or tablet to help you plan ahead.

 All good trips must come to an end, and you want to arrive home rested and refreshed.
 Make your return to Canada as easy as possible by visiting our What you can bring home to Canada and Be sure...declare everything web pages.